ryangjchandler/blade-capture-directive/README.md

 {{ $hello('Taylor', 'Yo, ') }}
 ```

 The above code will now output `Hello, Ryan!` as well as `Yo, Taylor!`.
+This is really cool, I know!

 ## Testing